Read more on INSEAD Master, Executive as well as Open and Customised Online programmes

 Academic area: Strategy

-Digitalization is changing how we do organization design.
+Digitalisation is changing how we do organization design.
 This elective will bring you to the current frontiers of organization science and the tools used to (re)-design organizations.
 The tools are diverse and cover Perception (i.e. analyzing data to know what is happening in the organization now), Prediction (i.e. what is likely to happen in the future, based on predictive analytics) and Prototyping (i.e. what is likely to work based on pilot tests and experiments).

 Technology & Innovation Strategy